 We are the first tier of local government, elected every four years.
 Although our time is fully volunteered we are not voluntary sector: councillors are holders of public office guided by the law and statutory duties, and as an employer are a corporate body.
 We are bound by a code of conduct and the seven principles of public life.
 Find out more about parish councils at askyourcouncil.uk

 Councillors work hard to represent the interests of local people and improve the quality of life and the local environment.
 They have limited powers but are supporters of existing local services and do their best to protect them.
 Councillors also act as signposts and access points to services, as representatives, if assistance from a different agency is required.
 A Parish Council has the ability to negotiate with those other agencies that do make the final decisions (such as Wiltshire Council, Health Authorities, Police etc); they know that a Parish Council gives the best reflection of how a community feels about something, and its views will be taken seriously.

 The funding for Keevil Parish Council is allocated by Wiltshire Council and is taken from the council tax; this is called an annual precept.
 The budget is limited and much goes on maintaining the Banfield Recreation Ground and the War Memorial and donating to village organisations.
-Requests for funding for village projects are welcomed by the Council and, in collaboration with our Wiltshire Councillor, Jonathon Seed, additional contributions may be sought from the Area Board or from the Community Area Transport Group as appropriate.
+Requests for funding for village projects are welcomed by the Council and, in collaboration with our representative on Wiltshire Council Jonathan Seed, additional contributions may be sought from the Melksham Area Board (MAB) or from the Community Area Transport Group (CATG).
 Increasingly, the Parish Council is required to pay for or contribute to general village improvements or maintenance, previously funded by Wiltshire Council.

-Crime statistics are no longer provided to the Parish Council.
-Parishioners can find information on local crime statistics here:
+Crime statistics are no longer provided to the Parish Council, but you can find information on local crime statistics here: